 Brand Names: Zostavax

-Generic Name: zoster vaccine live (Pronunciation: ZOS ter vak SEEN LYV)
+Generic Name: zoster vaccine live

 What is zoster vaccine live (Zostavax)?

-Herpes zoster is caused by the same virus that causes chickenpox in children.
+Herpes zoster is caused by the same virus (varicella) that causes chickenpox in children.
 When this virus becomes active again in an adult, it can cause herpes zoster, or shingles.
 Zoster vaccine is a live vaccine that helps prevent shingles.

-This vaccine works by exposing you to a small dose of the virus, which causes the body to develop immunity to the disease.
+This vaccine works by exposing you to a small dose of live virus, which causes the body to develop immunity to the disease.
 This vaccine will not treat an active infection that has already developed in the body.